Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

 - The short summary of BUSCO score of polished maize assembly is stored in 'output/short_summary_PacBio_assembly.BUSCO.txt'.

 ## License
-It is a free and open source software, licensed under []() (choose a license from the suggested list:  [GPLv3](https://github.com/github/choosealicense.com/blob/gh-pages/_licenses/gpl-3.0.txt), [MIT](https://github.com/github/choosealicense.com/blob/gh-pages/LICENSE.md), or [CC BY 4.0](https://github.com/github/choosealicense.com/blob/gh-pages/_licenses/cc-by-4.0.txt)).
+It is a free and open source software, licensed under [GPLv3](https://github.com/github/choosealicense.com/blob/gh-pages/_licenses/gpl-3.0.txt).